captainchicken2023/Crowdfunding_ETL/README.md

 The DataFrame was exported and saved as "contacts.csv" in the GitHub repository.

-Created the Crowdfunding Database
-Inspected the four CSV files and sketched an ERD of the tables by using QuickDBDLinks to an external site.
+Finally, we inspected the four CSV files and sketched an ERD of the tables by using QuickDBDLinks to an external site.
-Used the information from the ERD to create a table schema for each CSV file.
+- Used the information from the ERD to create a table schema for each CSV file.
-Constraints, data types, primary keys, and foreign keys have been specified.
+- Constraints, data types, primary keys, and foreign keys have been specified.
-Saved the database schema as a Postgres file "crowdfunding_db_schema.sql", and saved it to this repository.
+- Saved the database schema as a Postgres file "crowdfunding_db_schema.sql", and saved it to this repository.

-Created a new Postgres database named "crowdfunding_db".
+We created a new Postgres database named "crowdfunding_db".
-Used the database schema to create the tables in the correct order to handle the foreign keys.
+- Used the database schema to create the tables in the correct order to handle the foreign keys.
-Verified the table creation by running a SELECT statement for each table.
+- Verified the table creation by running a SELECT statement for each table.
-Imported each CSV file into its corresponding SQL table.
+- Imported each CSV file into its corresponding SQL table.
-Verified each table has the correct data by running a SELECT statement for each.
+- Verified each table has the correct data by running a SELECT statement for each.

 Screen shots of the tables, ERD, and database are included in the GitHub repository.